jettro/semi-website/_documentation/weaviate/current/adding_and_modifying_data.md

 layout: layout-documentation
 product: weaviate
 product-order: 1
-title: Documentation on adding and modifying data
+title: Adding and modifying data
 description: How to fill a weaviate with data.
 tags: ['Add', 'Data', 'Modify']
 menu-order: 7